intel/ccloudvm/README.md

 if it fails.

-Reporting a failure back to ciao-down does not cause the create command to exit.
+Reporting a failure back to ccloudvm does not cause the create command to exit.
 The failure is presented to the user and the setup of the VM continues.

 #### Finished